headspace

 To learn about rights to your healthcare, click on this link.

 headspace Burnie is located next to Red Herring.
 Access our main entrance is from the back of the building (Hungry Jacks car park side) where there is paid parking available.
-The BFT gym in below the building, with the door adjacent to the headspace entrance.
+The BFT gym is below the building, with the door adjacent to the headspace entrance.
 Wheelchair access is available via the lift at the bottom of the stairs.
+The nearest disability carpark is located in the Stubbs Complex Carpark at back of the building.

 Lift from ground floor